 This collection was generated by Donald Harris during his tenure at NEC as Assistant to the President and Vice President.
 These materials had been kept in storage until they were transferred to the Archives in 2004.

 All copyrights to this collection belong to the New England Conservatory.
 Permission to publish materials from this collection is granted by the Director of Libraries.
-This collection should be cited as: Donald Harris Collection, New England Conservatory Archives, Boston, MA.
+This collection should be cited as: NECA 3.2 Donald Harris Papers, New England Conservatory Archives, Boston, MA.